kousikr26/rk312_konigsberg/README.md

 - Call data records and Internet protocol data records are represented as directed graphs
 - Various filtering options that can be combined to provide a detailed analysis of the data
 - Predictive filtering using machine learning methods such as Isolation forests
+- Location plots overlay location history on a map
+- Tower plot shows anamolous activities on each tower by varying node size

 ### Usage